stevewitman/stevewitmanangular/libs/ngnuggets/home/README.md

-# ngnuggets-feat-home
+# ngnuggets-home

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test ngnuggets-feat-home` to execute the unit tests.
+Run `nx test ngnuggets-home` to execute the unit tests.